 When it comes to helping people, dogs get all the glory.
 It’s not hard to find awwww-inspiring photos of dogs helping vision-impaired people across the street, warning owners of an upcoming seizure or dutifully carrying the newspaper to the disabled.

 But what about therapy cats?
 Do cats just lack the altruism gene?
-Did their reputation for being aloof inspire the saying, “Everyone needs a dog to adore him and a cat to ignore him”?
+Did their reputation for being aloof inspire the saying, “Everyone needs a dog to adore them and a cat to ignore them”?
 Many cats, as it turns out, do help people — just on their own terms.

 Therapy Cats vs. Service Animals

 A service animal, as defined by the American Disabilities Act, is a dog or miniature horse trained to perform specific tasks for people with disabilities.
 Although many cats can be trained, they generally aren’t, as yet, considered service animals.

 Still, cats have a lot to offer.
 A purring cat can reduce stress, lower blood pressure and trigger the release of oxytocin, the feel-good “cuddle hormone.”
 Children raised with cats may be less likely to develop allergies.
 By providing companionship and nonjudgmental affection, cats can also help relieve depression and loneliness.